 Plan ahead, because it takes about two weeks after getting the shots for antibodies to grow in your body.
 The antibodies help fight against these viruses.

 Except in a few cases, everyone 6 months of age and older should get a flu shot every year.

 To learn how to get your flu and COVID-19 shots, call your doctor’s office today to schedule an appointment.
 You can also visit the CDC to find a location near you to get your shots.

-Schedule your flu shot today.
+Schedule your flu and COVID-19 shots today.
 Don’t wait.

 Get your flu shot at an Optum location near you.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs.